Does the word “organization” make you sweat? Do you find yourself often looking through stacks of research for a particular record or photo?

 I follow this advice with a research log in a spreadsheet on Google Drive.
 I can use my phone or computer to add ideas that come to me while doing other research.
 When I complete a task, I check it off and enter any findings (and then pat myself on the back).

-Label paper and digital file folders with a consistent scheme.
+2. Label and organize paper and digital file folders with a consistent scheme.

 Take a few minutes to file or recycle papers and neaten your desk (or the dining room table) as you wind up a research session.
 You’ll be able to pick up next time with fewer distractions.